 Discipline can be tricky and controversial when disciplining special needs children.

-I am NOT going to give you the one and only way to discipline but I WILL give tips on how to adjust your current technique to fit the language needs of your child.
+I am NOT going to give you the one and only way to discipline but I WILL give you tips on how to adjust your current techniques to fit the language needs of your child.

 Visuals are THE MOST IMPORTANT component and I cannot stress this enough!
 If children have trouble understanding language or expressing themselves, this difficulty will be exacerbated when emotions are running high.
 However, visuals can help dramatically!!

-What do you mean by visuals you ask?
+What do I mean by visuals you ask?